LaikaStudios/LaSh/doc/README.md

 ### Cascading Displacement

 **Section 7.3** of the paper describes an enhancement based on cascading height-based displacements.
-In order to support this possibility, the implementation has been updated to include *Nd* in its [LaD_struct](../osl/include/LaD.h) defintion.
+In order to support this possibility, this implementation has been updated to include *Nd* in its [LaD_struct](../osl/include/LaD.h) defintion.

 ### Daisy Chained Materials